-Second to crafting headlines to attract audience readership, you also have to optimize for search and social.
+Aside from crafting headlines to attract audience readership, you also have to optimize for search and social.
 So how can you do it without compromising the clarity?

 It all starts with a chosen focus keyword.
 This is what makes your headline search-friendly.
 Before crafting your title, you need to make sure that you have clearly determined your focus keyword.

-Criteria in choosing your keyword:
+Criteria in choosing your keywords: